pgdogdev/docs/docs/features/load-balancer/index.md

 ### Random

 The random strategy sends queries to a database based on the output of a random number generator modulus the number of replicas in the configuration.
-This strategy assumes no knowledge about the runtime cost of queries or the size of database hardware.
+This strategy assumes no knowledge about the runtime cost of queries or the capacity of database hardware.

 This algorithm is often effective when queries have unpredictable runtime.
 By randomly distributing them between databases, it reduces hot spots in the replica cluster.